OpenKinect/libfreenect2/README.md

 ### Can I use multiple Kinect v2 devices on one machine?

-Yes - in fact, this has been reported to work for up to 5 devices on a high-end PC.
+Yes - in fact, this has been reported to work for up to 5 devices on a high-end PC using multiple separate PCI Express USB3 expansion cards (with NEC controller chip).
 If you're using Linux, you may have to increase USBFS memory buffers by appending `usbcore.usbfs_memory_mb=64` to your kernel commandline.
-Depending on the number of Kinects, you may need to increase the value.
+Depending on the number of Kinects, you may need to use an even larger buffer size.

 ## Maintainers: